Can I download Microsoft 365 to my computer?

 Yes.
 There are mobile versions of Microsoft 365 services available for Windows, iPhone and Android.
-The Microsoft Products page has more information about mobile versions of Office 365.
+The Microsoft Products page has more information about mobile versions of Microsoft 365.

-I'm trying to log in to Office 365 but am prompted to sign up for MFA.
+I'm trying to log in to Microsoft 365 but am prompted to sign up for MFA.
 What is MFA?
 Am I required to use it?

 Everyone using CU Boulder's Microsoft 365 instance is required to use multi-factor authentication (MFA).
 MFA is a simple way to increase account security by requiring multiple forms of verification to prove your identity when signing into an application.
 This is generally something you know, like a password, and something you have, like a personal phone.